Section 4511 of ENGL1A

 Do I need to buy the textbooks?

 Yes!
-Used textbooks are perfectly fine options and will save you money, just make sure to get the correct edition
+New, used, digital and/or rental textbooks are perfectly fine options and will save you money, just make sure to get the correct edition.

 Do you have a website with more information?

 YES!
 These sites will be "open" at the start of the semester.
-Each class has a Moodle course homepage.
-You can get there from this page by clicking on the class section that you are enrolled in once classes begin.
+Each class has a course homepage.
+You can get there from this page by clicking on the class section that you are enrolled in once classes begin, and sometimes sooner.

-Click the link below to go to our class facebook page and start getting updates and campus information now!
+Click the link below to go to an optional class facebook page where I post campus events such as lectures, concerts, etc.